Jason Chadwick

 About

-I am a second-year computer science Ph.D. student at the University of Chicago studying quantum computer systems with Fred Chong.
-Previously, I graduated from Carnegie Mellon University with a B.S. in physics and a minor in computer science.
+I am a third-year computer science Ph.D. student at the University of Chicago studying quantum computer systems with Fred Chong.
+Previously, I graduated from Carnegie Mellon University in 2022 with a B.S. in physics and a minor in computer science.

 Research